Maternity pay - what you're entitled to

 If you can’t get any maternity pay

-You might be eligible for Employment and Support Allowance (ESA) or Income Support if you can’t get any maternity pay.
+You might be eligible for Universal Credit or Employment and Support Allowance (ESA).
 Use our benefit calculator to find out what you can claim.